 The Lars Salvius Society

 The Lars Salvius BoardThe board of the Lars Salvius Society consists of four members and four deputy members.
-The board is appointed by the founding organizations.
 An expert jury appointed by the board distributes grants, project grants and the Lars Salvius Prize.
 The jury consists of five fictional and scientifically well acquainted persons, who may be jury members for a maximum of five years.

 The Lars Salvius Society´ Board of Directors for 2018/19 includes Allan Klynne (chairman), author and Ph D of ancient culture and social life, Kristina Ahlinder, CEO of the Swedish Publishers Association, Björn Fjæstad, editor of the magazine Sans and former adj.
 Professor of Research Communication, and Lena Johannesson, Writer and Professor Emeritus in Art History and Visual Studies, University of Gothenburg.

 The Lars Salvius Society's jury for 2018 includes Alexandra Borg (chairman), University Lecturer at the Faculty of Literature, Uppsala University, Anders Bergman, publisher at Natur & Kultur, Sven Ove Hansson, Professor of Philosophy at KTH Royal institute of Technology, Henrik Höjer, PhD in History and Editor of Research & Progress, and Gunn Johansson, Professor Emeritus at the Department of Psychology, Stockholm University.